donundeen/C4/README.md

 -- read this for using bootstrap and Meteor, might be a good way to go: http://www.manuel-schoebel.com/blog/meteorjs-and-twitter-bootstrap---the-right-way

+- DONE: MVP: make a function that wraps up ALL the requests into ONE method, with ONE callback, -- DONE: MVP:  with "insert code" snippet.
 - DONE MVP: hide edit options on widget lock.
 - DONE: MVP: tooltips on icons.
 - DONE: MVP: "Widget Name"